Manjunatha-b/Drift-Learner/README.md

 <br/>
-The project was slightly *ambitious* and went through many changes and one hard reset<br/>
+The project was slightly *ambitious* and went through many changes with one hard reset<br/>

 ## Example of its working